Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 - When we do `cd`, this will put us back to the `home` directory.

 #### Question time!

-1. There's a directory called `hearingData` under the directory `lecture`.
+* There's a directory called `hearingData` under the directory `lecture`.

-- How would you go to the directory if you are currently in the `gen349_week_14_15` directory?
+1. How would you go to the directory if you are currently in the `gen349_week_14_15` directory?
-- How would you go to the directory regardless of your current location?
+2. How would you go to the directory regardless of your current location?

-2. Which files listed below are in the `hearingData` directory?
+3. Which files listed below are in the `hearingData` directory?
-    <p> A. Data8355, Data7493, Data1235 </p>
+    <p> A. Data8355, Data7493, Data1235 <p>
     <p> B. Data0335, Data0492, Data0225 </p>